MaikolSoro/MaikolSoro/README.md

 <h1 align="center">Hi 👋, I'm Michael</h1>
 <h3 align="center">👨‍💻 I'm a software developer who is passionate about creating technology to elevate people and help new developers to find the right path.
 Some technologies I enjoy working with include Java,kotlin, c# and Google Play Services.👍😍📲</h3>

+My areas of interest are:

+Created, maintained and published native Android applications using Java and Kotlin.
+Involve in the full mobile application development lifecycle including designing, coding, testing, and publishing.
+Using Kotlin as programming language and using MVP, MVVM, MVI patterns.

 <div align="center">
   <h3 align="center">Connect with me<img align="center" src="https://user-images.githubusercontent.com/46753453/91627783-37840380-e977-11ea-83e6-9656ff900302.gif"     height="30px"/></h3>
 </div>